top of page

 I use Graphic Storytelling to communicate the essence of a message in creative and memorable ways.
 It brings me joy to create a Visual Map that beautifully and effectively captures key ideas—helping people make sense of information and remember it longer.

-From an artistic perspective, I love shaping the style and colours to match the story the visual wants to tell.
+From an artistic perspective, I love shaping the style and colours to match the story we want to tell through visuals.
 After all, how a graphic looks and feels has a big impact on how it's received.
 That’s why each one is so unique!

 Julia Bakay, Graphic Storyteller

-I'm a classically trained artist with a background in Education and Systems Thinking.
-Get in touch if you'd like to create something together!
+I'm Julia Bakay, a classically trained artist with a background in Education and Systems Thinking.

 Julia Bakay, Graphic Storyteller

-Read on if you'd like to learn more!
+Or read on if you'd like to learn more:

 bottom of page